mangomangomango0820/mangomangomango0820.github.io/index.md

 ```
 Tasks & Achievements :

-# Involve in validating product design, embedded firmware and reliability of storage products before its mass production phase;

-# Design test case with respect to PMIC and etc. with concurrent and parallel programming and etc. in python;

-# Do failure analysis making use of hardware tool and softwares, mainly on linux operating system, with required knowledge base on protocols, firmware, controller, PCIe topology and CPU architecture;

-# Develop self-adapting software tool to improve the level of automated test execution, data analysis on human resource investment and data management;
+- Design test case in Python and use hardware tools (e.g Protocol Analyzer) to verify and validate the reliability of storage products;

+- Develop automatic tools to improve working efficiency (e.g automatic sending report from Jira, massively setting up Jenkins jobs).

+- Do data analysis on test log and create a statistical model of product's performance;

 Learning Outcomes :

-# Python, Golang, Markdown and etc.;

-# Protocols, e.g PCIe, NVMe and etc.;
+- Concurrent programming and Parallel programming in Python;

+- PCIe architecture;

-# Git distributed version control system, Altassian softwares;
+- Git distributed version control system, Jira project tracking software;

-# Data analysis, e.g pandas, numpy, matplotlib and etc.;
+- Data analysis and data visualization using pandas, numpy, matplotlib and etc.;

-# Test platform setup, including hardware and software
+- Linux operating system, e.g remote fetch and manage files and debug with kernel log;
 ```

 #### Process Support Engineer